“Behold the proud, His soul is not upright in him; But the just shall live by his faith.” (Habakkuk 2:4)

 “For by grace, you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 (Ephesians 2:8-10)

 Paul is speaking of everyone who believes.
 Once you are forgiven, you begin to do things that honor God and in that He reveals His righteousness to those around us.
 Faith should be living and active.
 If you believe in what Jesus said, it should affect your life.
 You should begin loving God and loving people and you should want to go to church and hang out with other believers.
 These things are an overflowing of your faith.
 It starts with faith and overflows to good works.
 If you do not see good works as a result of your faith, you should be concerned.
 If we stand on our own righteousness then we stand ashamed.
 If we accept Jesus as our Savior and we stand in His righteousness, then we stand not ashamed.

-Dear God, Thank You for loving me and saving me by grace through faith.
-Thank You that my salvation is not something I have to strive for, but that it is by faith.
+Heavenly Father, Thank You for loving me and saving me by grace through faith.
+I know I am saved because of You, Jesus died to purchase my salvation.
+Thank You that my salvation is not something I have to work for, but that it is by faith.
 Thank You for Your Grace.
 Lord, please show me opportunities to do good works in Your name.
 In Jesus’ name, Amen

 Interested in knowing Jesus personally?
 Please click here to learn more about how to ask Jesus into your heart.
 4 Simple Steps to Jesus

 If you are in need of prayer for yourself or others, please Click Here